percona/community/content/blog/2022-04-05-pi-bullseye-percona-server-64.md

 ## The Builds

-One step I found which will help to increase the speed and success of your build is to add larger swap file.
+One step I found which will help to increase the speed and success of your build is to add a larger swap file.

 Create a new swap file.
 A 4GB swap file worked just fine.
 I created the swap file on the / partition.